-We have already dealt with (i) in the previous section; specifically, real quantum systems do not occupy phase space points, so that phase space volumes are only a classical approximation.
-Since only differences in entropy are directly measurable, this overcounting has not raises problems for empirical correspondence.
-Any remaining concerns about (i) will also be addressed as we deal with (ii).
-The essential point is that thermodynamic entropy is fundamentally defined in terms of energy-related quantities, not position.
+Regarding (i): due to the uncertainty principle, real quantum systems do not occupy phase space points, so that phase space volumes are only a classical approximation.
+Because only differences in entropy are directly measurable, this overcounting has not raised problems for empirical correspondence; however, it is not physically valid for quantum systems and therefore cannot be used as a basis for objection to the definition (2).
+Regarding (ii): the essential point is that thermodynamic entropy is fundamentally defined in terms of energy-related quantities, not position.
 Clausius thermodynamic entropy is S = Q/T. Position appears nowhere here.
 The volume factor that enters into the partition function for an ideal gas in the thermodynamic limit arises from the dependence of the energy levels on the dimension of the box.
-The volume factor does not arise from the need to count phase space position microstates.
+The volume factor does not arise from any need to count phase space position microstates.

 Furthermore, it will not do to assert that "position information" constitutes thermodynamic entropy S, based on an insufficiently critical tradition of identifying Shannon "information" entropy with the Clausius thermodynamic entropy.
-While the two may be related under specific conditions, as discussed for example in Kastner and Schlatter (2024), the fact that position appears nowhere in the original quantification of the Clausius entropy, along with the fact that momentum (energy) and position are incompatible observables, forces the conclusion that one cannot legitimately count not-actually occupied position microstates proportional to container volume V and add them to Ω along with energy microstates.
-The only microstates legitimately counted are those contributing to quantities of heat Q and temperature T, in accordance with the Clausius definition of thermodynamic entropy S = Q/T .
-Positions are not energies.
+While the two may be related under specific conditions, as discussed for example in Kastner and Schlatter (2024), the fact that position appears nowhere in the original quantification of the Clausius entropy, along with the fact that momentum (energy) and position are incompatible observables, forces the conclusion that one cannot legitimately count notactually occupied position microstates proportional to container volume V and add them to $\Omega$ along with energy microstates.
+The only microstates legitimately counted are those contributing to quantities of heat Q and temperature T, in accordance with the Clausius definition of thermodynamic entropy S = Q/T.

-A further observation might help to clarify this issue: it is a common practice to calculate the entropy change for a free expansion of an ideal gas by way of a reversible process, so that for example an expansion doubling the size of the gas results in an entropy change ΔS = Nk ln 2.
-This is obtained from the reversible process by calculating the work done and equating that to the heat exchanged with the environment to get ΔQ =T ΔS .
-But in a free expansion, no work is done on the environement and no heat is exchanged with the environment, yet the definition of entropy S in terms of heat Q remains.
-Thus for the irreversible process as well, one can say that a quantity of heat ΔQ = Nk T ln 2 applies to the change in entropy.
+A further observation might help to clarify this issue: it is a common practice to calculate the entropy change for a free expansion of an ideal gas by way of a reversible process, so that for example an expansion doubling the size of the gas results in an entropy change $\Delta S = Nk \ln 2$ .
+This is obtained from the reversible process by calculating the work done and equating that to the heat exchanged with the environment to get $\Delta Q = T \Delta S$ .
+But in a free expansion, no work is done on the environment and no heat is exchanged with the environment, yet the definition of entropy S in terms of heat Q remains.
+Thus for the irreversible process as well, one can say that a quantity of heat $\Delta Q = Nk T \ln 2$ applies to the change in entropy.
 What is this quantity of heat physically?
 It quantifies the net energy (heat) flow from the smaller volume to the larger one.
-The point of noting this is that it clarifies that thermodynamic entropy must always be reducible to heat flow to comply with its basic definition.
-Thus quantifying entropy does not consist solely in counting microstates, especially if such microstates do not correspond to some transferred quantity of energy.
+The point of noting this is that it clarifies that thermodynamic entropy S must always be reducible to heat flow to comply with its basic definition.
+Thus, quantifying entropy does not consist solely in counting general microstates, especially if such microstates do not correspond to some transferred quantity of energy.